 Trade receivables are recognised initially at fair value and subsequently measured at amortised cost, using the effective interest method, less provision for impairment.
 A provision for impairment of trade receivables is established when there is objective evidence that the Company will not be able to collect all amounts due according to the original terms of receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or delinquency in payments are considered indicators that the other receivable is impaired.
 The amount of the provision is the difference between the carrying amount and the recoverable amount, being the present value of estimated future cash flows, discounted at the effective interest rate.
+The carrying amount of the asset is reduced through the use of an allowance acount, and the amount of the loss is recognised in profit or loss "selling and marketing costs".
+When a trade receivable is uncollectible, it is written off against the allowance account for trade receivables.
+Subsequent recoveries of amounts previously written off are credited against "selling and marketing costs" in profit or loss.

-The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in profit or loss within "administrative expenses".
-When a trade receivable is uncollectible, it is written off against the allowance account for other receivables.
-Subsequent recoveries of amounts previously written off are credited against "administrative expenses" in profit or loss.
+The carrying amount of the asset is reduced through the use of allowance account, and the amount of loss is recognised in profit or loss within 'selling and marketing costs'.
+When a trade receivable is uncollectible, it is written off against the allownance account for trade receivables.
+Subsequent recoveries of amounts previously written off are credited against 'selling and marketing costs' in profit or loss.